Thomas Swan has been an avid fan of the English Premier League and international football for more than 30 years.

 - Clubs: Liverpool (2016-)

-Trent Alexander-Arnold is still a young man but, with 33 assists already to his name, he is clearly one of the best right-backs to ever play in the Premier League.
-Indeed, he has already won the 2019 Champions League and the 2020 Premier League, the latter ending Liverpool's 30-year wait.
+Trent Alexander-Arnold is still a young man but, with more than 40 assists already to his name, he is clearly one of the best right-backs to ever play in the Premier League.
+Indeed, he has won a domestic cup double in 2022, the 2019 Champions League, and the 2020 Premier League, the latter ending Liverpool's 30-year wait.
 His ability to pass, cross, and place free-kicks is second to none, but few great passers have ever had the pace and stamina that makes Trent the best (currently) in his position.

 2. Lee Dixon